EpiAware/PrototypeCompositionalProbablisticInfectiousDiseaseModelling/README.md

 ## Citation

-*Citation information will be added upon publication.*
+*Paper citation information will be added upon publication.*

+If reusing the code, please cite using DOI: [10.5281/zenodo.17884675](https://doi.org/10.5281/zenodo.17884675).
+See [CITATION.cff](CITATION.cff) for full citation information.

 ## Prerequisites